wuyumin/easydoc/README.md

 Only one binary file, do not install, not to rely on others, support to Microsoft system computer, Apple system computer, Linux system computer.

+EasyDoc is developed by Go language, open source software, you can use the source code to compile.
+In fact, you do not have to do that, we have compiled and optimized binary file for download.

 ### Source Directory Basic Structure

 Use `-init` command automatically generate